Korean War Legacy Project

 Bio

-James Rominger was born December 12, 1932 in Millport, Alabama.
-He joined the military in 1947, serving in Japan for two years before heading to Korea in 1950.
-He was a Morse code operator and radio repairmen before becoming a radio communications sergeant.
-He shares what it was like in Korea, including his interactions with his houseboy as well of the lack of supplies that were available.
-He also recalls what a typical day looked like for someone in his position.
-He served for more than 25 years and became a corporal master sergeant.
+James Rominger was born on December 12, 1932, in Millport, Alabama.
+He joined the United States Army in 1947 and served in Japan for two years before being deployed to Korea in 1950.
+Initially, he worked as a Morse code operator and radio repairman before advancing to the role of radio communications sergeant.
+During his time in Korea, he had many interesting experiences, including interactions with his houseboy and dealing with frequent shortages of supplies.
+Over the course of more than 25 years in the military, he rose to the rank of master sergeant.

 Video Clips